pranavraaghav/tree-of-eridarra/README.md

 ## Read this before you proceed:
 You need to provide your own bot's token in order for this program to work.
-Create a folder named ".env" and add this line:
+Create a file named ".env" and add this line:

 TOKEN= your-bot-token

-**NOTE:**  Do not enclose bot token under within quotes.
+**NOTE:**  Do not enclose bot token within quotes.

 **It should look something like this**: